About The Gate

 Every Tuesday during the school year, community volunteers prepare a lunch of “teen comfort food” for 150 high school students and staff.
 Students walk across the street from Central High School, eat together, and hear a short inspirational talk.
 The program, now in its 31st year, is funded through donations and a small fee charged to participants.
 The program is on “pause” until face to face classes resume.

 The Gate Community Youth Center was built to serve youth.
 Activities at the Gate are sponsored both by The Gate Youth Association and its community partners who serve youth.

 - How do I stay informed about The Gate?

 You can always talk with one of our board members who would love to talk about The Gate.
 We also publish a quarterly newsletter that we would be happy to mail to you.
 Just Contact Us.
 Also follow us on FB, Instagram and Twitter.

 The Gate provides a place for youth to be safe and have fun while connecting with adult mentors who can encourage them and guide them in their journey through life.
 Serving at The Gate is the most meaningful thing I do outside of my own family.

-Ben was born and raised in Polk County where he has gotten to know both Monmouth and Independence well over the years.He has been involved in youth ministry in various capacities as well as managing a small local business throughout his working career.He has volunteered weekly at The Gate since its inception, coordinated the building of the youth center and now serves as chairman of the board of directors.
+Ben was born and raised in Polk County where he has gotten to know both Monmouth and Independence well over the years.He has been involved in youth ministry in various capacities as well as managing a small local business throughout his working career.He has volunteered weekly at The Gate since its inception, coordinated the building of the youth center and now serves as the Executive Director.